Sample Guidelines and Syllabus Statement Amendments

 Disclosure & Citation Requirements

-If you use AI for these tasks follow these disclosure guidelines.
+If you use AI follow these disclosure guidelines.

 • Did you use AI to generate content or ideas ?
 Clearly acknowledge the tool you used (e.g., ChatGPT, Gemini, Claude).